 No Substantial Change from Previous Analysis: The proposed Project occurs within the SCAB, which is designated as non-attainment under State standards for ozone (O3; 1-hour and 8-hour standards), particulate matter smaller than 10 microns (PM10), and particulate matter smaller than 2.5 microns (PM{2.5}), and is designated non-attainment under federal standards for O3 (8-hour only) and PM{2.5} (SCAQMD, n.d.).
 As previously discussed in subsection 3.2.4, it is estimated that up to 114 additional new dwelling units could be constructed on existing vacant parcels within the Annexation Area.
-However, these 114 additional new dwelling units already could be developed within the Annexation Area under the existing San Bernardino County Countywide Plan land use designations and San Bernardino County zoning district classifications that apply to the Area and, also, do not represent a substantial change in comparison to the land use vision planned by the GPU.
+However, these 114 additional new dwelling units already could be developed within the Annexation Area under the existing San Bernardino County General Plan land use designations and zoning classifications and, also, do not represent a substantial change in comparison to the land use vision planned by the GPU.
 Thus, there are no components of the proposed Project that would result in an increase in development intensity beyond what already is allowed on site under existing conditions.
-In addition, and consistent with the findings of the GPU EIR, potential future development within the Annexation Area would be subject to compliance with applicable SCAQMD requirements and GPU Objective AQ-1.3.
-Notwithstanding, and consistent with the conclusion reached by the GPU EIR, potential future development within the Annexation Area would result in an increase in the emissions of criteria pollutants, including pollutants for which the region is non-attainment (i.e., O3, PM10, and PM{2.5}).
-As such, potential future development within the Annexation Area would contribute to the significant and unavoidable operational impacts to air quality as identified by the GPU EIR; however, because the Project would not allow for a substantial increase in development intensity within the Annexation Area, the proposed Project would not result in a substantial increase in impacts due to a conflict with the SCAQMP beyond what was already evaluated and disclosed by the GPU EIR.
-Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or substantially increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.
+In addition, and consistent with the findings of the GPU EIR, future development within the Annexation Area would be subject to compliance with applicable SCAQMD requirements and GPU Objective AQ-1.3.
+Notwithstanding, and consistent with the conclusion reached by the GPU EIR, future development within the Annexation Area would result in an increase in the emissions of criteria pollutants, including pollutants for which the region is non-attainment (i.e., O3, PM10, and PM{2.5}).
+As such, future development within the Annexation Area would contribute to the significant and unavoidable operational impacts to air quality as identified by the GPU EIR; however, because the Project would not allow for any increase in development intensity within the Annexation Area, the proposed Project would not result in an increase in impacts due to a conflict with the SCAQMP beyond what was already evaluated and disclosed by the GPU EIR.
+Therefore, the Project would not result in any new significant impacts not already analyzed in the GPU EIR or increase the severity of a significant impact as previously identified and analyzed in the GPU EIR.